Gerberian Shepskies are popular choices for police dogs!

 Gerberian Shepskies are large dogs that need plenty of exercise.
 In addition to owning a yard, you should also take your dog for at least one or two hour-long walks every day.
 These dogs love attention and suffer from separation anxiety, so prepare to keep your dog right by your side.

-These dogs are heavy shedders that should be brushed at least twice a week.
-When the weather starts to warm up, take them to the groomer; a summer haircut will do a lot to keep your dog cool and comfortable.
+Like its parent breed the Siberian Husky, the Gerberian Shepsky is a heavy shedder that should be brushed at least twice a week.
+When the weather starts to warm up, take your dog to the groomer; a summer haircut will do a lot to keep your canine cool and comfortable.
 You should also trim your dog’s nails and brush their teeth on a monthly basis.
 Finally, don’t forget to inspect your dog’s ears and clean them regularly to prevent infections.